 NOTE — In case of overflow from leakage collector, the amount of overflow grease / oil or both, should be weighed and included in the reported total leakage.

-6.7 Wash the two bearings with heptane, at room temperature for at least 2 min, to remove the grease.
+6.7 Wash the two bearings with heptane at room temperature for at least 2 min to remove the grease.
 Inspect for varnish, gum, or lacquer-like deposits.

 NOTE — In case of some wheel bearing greases, soaps are not completely washed from the bearings with n-heptane and film of soap may remain on the bearings.
 Such film is easily distinguishable from varnish, gum, or lacquer-like deposits resulting from deterioration of the lubricant.